 You’ll lose sight of the quarry as you curve around a kink in the coastline, gaining a better view of the bridge to the north that crosses the bay separating Phillip Island from San Remo.
 Keep walking up the beach until you come to an area where the beach is backed by a steep slope of sand.
 Some beachgoers actually sled down this sand, speeding down the dune before zipping across the beach and into the ocean.
 It looks like a lot of fun!

-Just past this sledding hill, there will be another tall trail post.
+Just past this sledding hill, spot another tall trail post.
 Turn left here and head inland on a wide sandy track, following the sign for Cape Woolamai Car Park.
-Trudge through loose sand over rolling dunes terrain for 350 meters to reach Woolamai Beach Road, 150 meters from the car park at the road end.
+Trudge through loose sand over rolling dunes terrain for 350 meters to reach Woolamai Beach Road, 150 meters away from the car park at the road end.
 This end of the trail is marked with a trail sign for Cleeland Bight (handy information for anyone hiking this loop in reverse).

 Turn left and walk back down Woolamai Beach Road toward the car park, which is visible from the end of the trail.
 You will pass a sandy road on the left marked “management vehicles only.”
 The maintenance road connects to the stairs at the south end of Woolamai Surf Beach.
 For those who don’t hike down Cleeland Bight, this maintenance road can be used as an alternative to the walk on Woolamai Surf Beach.
 The road is lined by nice dune vegetation but there is lots of deep sand to trudge through and fewer ocean views than you would enjoy along the pristine beach.